walkerbagley/trivia_2_the_SQL/DEVLOG.md

 # TODO
 ### Tasks
 - [ ] Allow hosts to be on a team (API and then front end)
+- [ ] Allow entering a custom question time from the host page
+- [ ] If there is a custom question time, add a timer to the question page and advance to the next question when it expires

 ### Bugs
 - [ ] decks page does not immediately load decks until you click on a button